Teresa Teng: Musical move in China

+Kuai le de qia qia gu niang, by Teresa Teng in 1971.

 For most of the previous three decades, China was both economically and culturally closed to the rest of the world.
 Around 1974, Teng's songs began to trickle into China with the availability of radios.
 In 1977, her song "The Moon Represents My Heart" became one of the earliest foreign songs to arrive in the mainland.
 In 1978, with economic reform and the opening of borders, cassette recorders and pirated recordings of Teng's songs began to flow from coastal cities to the rest of the country.
 Her popularity soon skyrocketed.
 In Taiwan, Teng's songs became a propaganda tool for the KMT's psychological war against the Chinese Communist Party.
 Her songs were blasted from the sea-facing speakers from Kinmen Island to the residents of mainland China.
 This propaganda practice continued throughout the 1980s.

 In the early 1980s, continuing political tension between mainland China and Taiwan led to her music, along with that of other singers from Taiwan and Hong Kong, being banned for some years in mainland China, describing it as too "bourgeois" and "corrupt" by Chinese authorities.
 In spite of the ban, Teng's songs defied the censorship and penetrated China's iron curtain.
-Her popularity continued in China through cassettes sold on Black market, with fans paying up to a month's rent for pirated cassettes of her songs.
+Her popularity continued in China through cassettes sold on the black market, with fans paying up to a month's rent for pirated cassettes of her songs.
 Teng's songs continued to be played everywhere, from nightclubs to government buildings, and the ban was soon lifted.
 Teng became almost as well known in mainland China as the country's leader.
 Her fans nicknamed her "Little Deng" because she had the same family name as Deng Xiaoping; there was a saying that, by day, everyone listened to "old Deng" because they had to.
 At night, everyone listened to "Little Teng" because they wanted to.
 Shanghai Party newspaper Wenhui Bao expressed fears that Teng's songs may erode the revolutionary spirit of the (Communist) Chinese.
 Faced with this solid wall of popularity, mainland China ceased its restrictions on her music from the mid-1980s onward.